-What about a plot twist that changed all of popular culture?
+What about one that changed all of popular culture?

 That’s right I’m talking about Luke Skywalker’s paternal reveal.

-The Empire Strikes Back changed plot twists for all time.
+The Empire Strikes Back changed reveals for all time.
 The reveal of Darth Vader being Luke’s father was shocking and it also tied together the movies.

 If you’re looking for plants, you can see the threads panning out.
 We know Luke had a mysterious past.
 We know his father was a Jedi.
 And we know Yoda said Darth Vader killed Luke’s father.

 This twist had a lot of people fooled, but if you look back, it makes a ton of sense.
 Especially with the unnatural connection Darth and Luke have within the force.